Citizenship & Naturalization Attorney in Dallas, TX

 Every immigration journey is unique.
 The Law Offices of Daniel A. Lorber, PC takes the time to understand your situation and craft legal strategies tailored to your needs.

-The Benefits of Becoming a US Citizen
+The Benefits of Becoming a U.S. Citizen

-Becoming a US citizen provides incredible opportunities and advantages for you and your family.
+Becoming a U.S. citizen provides incredible opportunities and advantages for you and your family.
 As a citizen, you will gain the right to vote in local, state, and federal elections.
 Additionally, you will have security from deportation, which can give you peace of mind about your position in the country.

 Other benefits of becoming a citizen include:

-• The chance to sponsor family members for visas
+- The chance to sponsor family members for visas

-• Eligibility for federal jobs and certain government benefits
+- Eligibility for federal jobs and certain government benefits

-• The ability to travel with a US passport
+- The ability to travel with a U.S. passport

-• Ability to run for public office
+- The ability to run for public office

 Frequently Asked Questions (FAQ) About Citizenship & Naturalization

-Can I apply for U.S. citizenship if I have been out of the country for an extended period?
+Can I Apply for U.S. Citizenship if I Have Been Out of the Country for an Extended Period?

-• It depends.
+- It depends.
 If you were outside the U.S. for more than six months but less than a year, USCIS may question whether you maintained continuous residence.
 Absences over one year can break your residency requirement unless you applied for a reentry permit or qualified for an exception.

-What if I fail the naturalization test?
+What if I Fail the Naturalization Test?

-• If you do not pass the English or civics test during your interview, you will have one more opportunity to retake the failed portion.
+- If you do not pass the English or civics test during your interview, you will have one more opportunity to retake the failed portion.
 USCIS will schedule a second interview, usually within 60 to 90 days.
 If you fail again, your application will be denied, but you can reapply.

-Do I need to update my Green Card before applying for citizenship?
+Do I Need to Update My Green Card Before Applying for Citizenship?

-• The timeline varies, but most applicants receive a decision within 6 to 12 months after filing Form N-400.
+- The timeline varies, but most applicants receive a decision within 6 to 12 months after filing Form N-400.
 Factors like USCIS processing times, interview scheduling, and background checks can affect how long the process takes.

-• Yes.
+- Yes.
 If you want to legally change your name during naturalization, you can request it when filing your Form N-400.
 The name change will be finalized at your naturalization ceremony when you take the Oath of Allegiance.

-• If your child is under 18, a lawful permanent resident, and living with you, they may automatically acquire derivative citizenship when you naturalize.
+- If your child is under 18, a lawful permanent resident, and living with you, they may automatically acquire derivative citizenship when you naturalize.
 However, they will not receive a citizenship certificate automatically—you must apply for one separately using Form N-600.

-Can I apply for citizenship if I owe taxes?
+Can I Apply for Citizenship if I Owe Taxes?

-• Owing taxes does not automatically disqualify you, but you must show that you have a payment plan in place with the IRS.
+- Owing taxes does not automatically disqualify you, but you must show that you have a payment plan in place with the IRS.
 USCIS considers financial responsibility as part of the good moral character requirement.

 Partner with Dallas Citizenship & Naturalization Attorney Daniel A. Lorber